-27.1.
-Policy All Parishes, Schools, Parish Organizations, and agencies of the Diocese are required to maintain a complete record of all of their financial transactions.
+- 27.1.
+Policy All Parishes, Schools, Parish Organizations, and agencies of the Diocese are required to maintain a complete record of all of their financial transactions. - 27.2.

-27.2.
 Policy All Parishes, Schools, Parish Organizations, and agencies of the Diocese are required to use the QuickBooks Software System provided by the Chancery Financial Office for their Accounting Systems and financial reporting.
-The Chancery Financial Office will maintain the QuickBooks software lease and make the latest version of the software available to all Diocesan locations.

-27.3.
-Policy All Parishes, Schools, Parish Organizations, and agencies of the Diocese must keep multi user access active in all QuickBooks files, and follow requested processes allowing data to be pulled into diocesan financial reports.
+The Chancery Financial Office will maintain the QuickBooks software lease and make the latest version of the software available to all Diocesan locations. - 27.3.
+Policy All Parishes, Schools, Parish Organizations, and agencies of the Diocese must keep multi user access active in all QuickBooks files, and follow requested processes allowing data to be pulled into diocesan financial reports. - 27.4.

-27.4.
 Policy All Parishes and Schools must follow the accounting practices set forth in GAAP [Generally Accepted Accounting Principles for the United States] except as specifically modified by the Diocesan Financial Office.
 GAAP must be used by all Parishes and Schools.
-Any questions regarding accounting practices should be referred to the Chief Financial Officer of the Diocese.
+Any questions regarding accounting practices should be referred to the Chief Financial Officer of the Diocese. - 27.5.

-27.5.
 Policy All Parishes and Schools in the Diocese are required to use the Standard Chart of Accounts as maintained by the Chancery Financial Office.

-27.6.
+Except for subsidies, the school and parish shall be considered separately identified parties per GAAP's "entity concept." - 27.6.
 Policy A Parish or School is permitted to add detailed sub-accounts to the Standard Chart of Accounts identifying specific items or activities that the Parish or School would like to control.
 The sub-accounts must be added to the lowest level of accounts in the Standard Chart of Accounts.
 [Note: An example is posted on the diocesan web site.
-Since it can change, it should be checked periodically.]

-27.7.
-Policy Any changes to the Standard Chart of Accounts must be approved by the Chief Financial Officer of the Diocese.
+Since it can change, it should be checked periodically.] - 27.7.
+Policy Any changes to the Standard Chart of Accounts must be approved by the Chief Financial Officer of the Diocese. - 27.8.

-27.8.
 Policy All Parishes and Schools are required to use the Workday Payroll System to pay all employees and are required to comply with California and Federal Labor Laws and the policies of the Diocesan Human Resource Department.